itk-dev/os2display-docker-server-v3/README.md

 ## License

-This project is licensed under the European Union Public License 1.2.
+This project is licensed under the Mozilla Public License Version 2.0.
 See [LICENSE](LICENSE) for details.